grafana/k6-docs/docs/sources/v0.52.x/using-k6-browser/running-browser-tests.md

    {{% admonition type="note" %}}

-   To provide rough compatibility with the Playwright API, the browser module API is also being converted from synchronous to asynchronous. `page.goto()` is now asynchronous so `await` keyword is used to deal with the asynchronous nature of the operation.
+   Starting from v0.52.0 the browser module API has been converted to an asynchronous API.
+This means that most of the methods now return promises.
+See the [migration guide](https://grafana.com/docs/k6/<K6_VERSION>/using-k6-browser/migrating-to-k6-v0-52/) to learn more about the changes and how to update your scripts.

    {{% /admonition %}}